evannetwork/evannetwork.github.io/dev/blockchain.md

 ## testcore - Development Chain

 To start hacking on evan.network it is the best to use the [testcore](/docs/urls) network to make the first steps.
 The [testcore](/docs/urls) network is similar to the [core](/docs/urls) main network but without the need to buy [EVE](/docs/eve) tokens.
-To get EVE tokens for the [testcore](/docs/urls) network you can join the [Gitter faucet](https://gitter.im/evannetwork/faucet) channel and post you account ID.
+To get EVE tokens for the [testcore](/docs/urls) network you can join the [Gitter faucet](https://gitter.im/evannetwork/faucet) channel and post you account id.

 ### RPC Endpoint
 You can access the endpoint via HTTPS and WebSocket.